 You’ll be encouraged to get out of bed and move around as soon as possible.
 This will help to prevent chest infections and blood clots in your legs.
 A physiotherapist will visit you regularly after the operation to help you do exercises to aid your recovery.

 You’ll be able to go home when you and your surgeon feel that you’re ready.
 Many people are in hospital for around five days after heart valve surgery.
 Make sure someone can take you and stay with you for a day or so.

 Your nurse will give you advice about caring for your healing wounds before you go home.
 You may be given a date for a follow-up appointment.

 If you have wires in your breastbone from the operation, these will be permanent.
 The dissolvable stitches your surgeon used to close your skin wound will slowly dissolve over several weeks and don’t need to be removed.

-Contact your GP if you have:
+Contact the surgical ward if you have: